- Normal, Low, High TSH Levels Chart

 Subclinical hypothyroidism is seen where TSH levels are between 5.0 and 10.0 uIU/mL but T4 levels are normal.
 This may need to be treated with supplements if it causes symptoms or if the woman is at present pregnant.
 Often subclinical hypothyroidism settles on its own with lifestyle changes, diet, and stress management.

-Treatment for hypothyroidism or high TSH levels:
+Treatment for high TSH levels

 - Using thyroid hormone T4 supplements will help reduce your TSH level due to the feedback loop that exists in your body.

 - Treating the underlying cause.
 For example, iodine deficiency can be reversed if treated appropriately by adding sufficient iodine to your daily diet.

 - In cases of stress, you may be able to improve your TSH level by reducing stress and lowering your cortisol levels through yoga and other relaxing activities.

 - The use of supplements that contain both zinc and selenium may improve thyroid function in those with deficiencies in these minerals.

 What does it mean when your TSH level is low?

 Having low TSH levels means that your thyroid gland is producing thyroid hormones in excess, which is called hyperthyroidism.
 In this condition, the pituitary gland decreases the amount of TSH it secretes to offset the high amount of thyroid hormones (namely, thyroxine and triiodothyronine) in your body.

 - Too much thyroid hormone production (endogenous hyperthyroidism): The most common cause of overactive thyroid is a condition called Graves’ disease, which is hereditary (passed down in families).
 Graves’ disease is an autoimmune disease in which the body's immune system causes the thyroid gland to produce too much thyroid hormone.